-A entirely new treatment for chronic migraines and headaches reduces the frequency of headaches by as much as 50-percent.
+A entirely new treatment for chronic migraine and headaches reduces the frequency of headaches by as much as 50-percent.

 According to Neurologist Lauren Sharett of Culicchia Neurological Clinic, many of her patients have seen unprecedented relief from migraines using a monthly or quarterly self-injection, and with significantly fewer side effects than oral medications.
 The drugs now available to patients are anti-CGRP antibody treatments and include Aimovig, Emgality and Ajovy.